groundbreaker/qewl/README.md

 ### Qewl#detail(queryName, params, requestedFields = 'id')

 This uses the client provided to the current instance of Qewl and generates a [gql](https://github.com/apollographql/graphql-tag) query based on the required `queryName` and `params` arguments and then executes the generated query.
 The required `params` argument expects an `id` key/value pair that has an ID scalar type value.
-The `requestedFields` argument is optional and is a [gql](https://github.com/apollographql/graphql-tag) string describing the requested response fields based on the type in your API, this defaults to requesting the `id` for respective type by default.
+The `requestedFields` argument is optional and is a [gql](https://github.com/apollographql/graphql-tag) style string describing the requested response fields based on the type in your API, this defaults to requesting the `id` for respective type by default.

 #### Example